-Edgell Junior Edgell Creator & Performer Edgell Junior is a proud Ni-Vanuatu man (from Pentecost Island).
+Edgell Junior Edgell Creator & Performer

+Edgell Junior is a proud Ni-Vanuatu man (from Pentecost Island).
 From 2011-2019, Edgell was a core ensemble member of Vanuatu's Wan Smolbag Theatre and from 2021-2023 he was a member of Slingsby's Flying Squad - creating and touring works across SA, most notably The River That Ran Uphill.
 Based on Edgell's story of his experience and survival of cyclone Pam that devastated Vanuatu in 2015, The River That Ran Uphill premiered at the 2023 Adelaide Festival.

 Edgell has also worked in film and stage production and as an assistant lighting designer.
 Most recently, Edgell has been working with Patch on Sea of Light and Glow & Tell.

 Edgell has 26 nieces and nephews and loves playing with them whenever he is back home in Vanuatu.
 He also loves listening to music, especially island reggae.

+Photos: Andrew Beveridge

-Photo: Andy Rasheed About Patch Theatre Patch Theatre has been making professional theatre for 4-8 year old children and their families from their home on Kaurna Yerta in South Australia since 1972.
-Patch has produced 115 unique works and performed to 2 million children around the world.
-Each year, Patch provide inspirational, design-rich theatre experiences to over 40,000 children.
+About Patch Theatre

+Patch Theatre has been making professional theatre for 4-8 year old children and their families from their home on Kaurna Yerta in South Australia since 1972.
+Patch has produced over 115 unique works and performed to more than 2 million children around the world.
+Each year, Patch provide inspirational, design-rich theatre experiences to over 50,000 children.

 After premiering new works in Adelaide, Patch tours extensively in regional South Australia and nationally each year.
 The company has performed in over 90 towns and cities around Australia, whilst internationally has completed over 30 tours in countries including the USA, Canada, Singapore, Korea, Japan, China, Hong Kong and New Zealand.

+Education Enquiries

+patch@patchtheatre.org.au

-Education Enquiries patch@patchtheatre.org.au (08) 8470 0165 Education resource writer: Astrid Pill www.patchtheatre.org.au/spark-glow-and-tell
+(08) 8470 0165

+Education resource writer: Astrid Pill

+www.patchtheatre.org.au/spark-glow-and-tell

-Patch acknowledges the generous support of our Government and philanthropic partners:
+Patch Theatre thanks Bookabee Australia for their cultural sensitivity training and consultancy.
+Patch acknowledges the generous support of our Government partners: